 \subsection{Semantic Segmentation}

 Semantic segmentation can be seen as an evolution of image classification, transitioning from categorizing entire images to assigning labels at the pixel level~\cite{liu2019auto,zheng2021rethinking,cheng2022masked,xu2024sctnet,xia2024vit}.
 During the deep learning era, the Fully Convolutional Network (FCN)~\cite{long2015fully} marked a significant breakthrough in semantic segmentation by utilizing a fully convolutional architecture for end-to-end pixel-wise classification.
-Following the development of FCN, researchers focused on enhancing it from various perspectives, such as, 1) Enlarging the receptive field~\cite{peng2017large,liang2015semantic,chen2018encoder}: DeepLab-v3~\cite{chen2017rethinking} introduced dilation rates in the Atrous Spatial Pyramid Pooling (ASPP) module, allowing for a larger and more multi-scale receptive field.
-2) Improving contextual information~\cite{zhang2018context,yu2020context,he2019adaptive}: CPNet~\cite{yu2020context} enhances feature learning accuracy by encoding ground truth into a one-hot representation and introducing a context prior to the encoder, which provides more precise guidance for feature learning.
-3) Incorporating boundary information~\cite{ding2019boundary,yuan2020segfix,zhen2020joint}: BPKD~\cite{liu2024bpkd} employs edge detection operators to dilate and erode the target object, effectively extracting their edges, and uses knowledge distillation to transfer accurate edge information from a teacher model to a student network.
-4) Designing various attention mechanisms~\cite{fu2019dual,wang2018non,zhong2020squeeze,huang2019ccnet}: DANet~\cite{fu2019dual} and CCNet~\cite{huang2019ccnet} extend non-local attention by integrating channel attention concepts to enhance overall model performance.
-Although these approaches have significantly improved semantic segmentation performance, they have also introduced numerous empirical modules, resulting in computationally intensive and complex frameworks.
+Following the development of FCN, subsequent research advanced semantic segmentation from several perspectives: 1) Enlarging the receptive field~\cite{chen2018encoder}.
+DeepLab-v3~\cite{chen2017rethinking} introduced dilation rates in the Atrous Spatial Pyramid Pooling (ASPP) module, allowing for a larger and more multi-scale receptive field.
+2) Improving contextual information~\cite{zhang2018context}.
+CPNet~\cite{yu2020context} enhanced feature learning accuracy by encoding ground truth into a one-hot representation and introducing a context before the encoder, providing more precise guidance for feature learning.
+3) Incorporating boundary information~\cite{zhen2020joint}.
+BPKD~\cite{liu2024bpkd} employed edge detection operators to dilate and erode target objects, effectively extracting their edges, and used knowledge distillation to transfer accurate edge information from a teacher model to a student network.
+4) Designing various attention mechanisms~\cite{zhong2020squeeze}.
+DANet~\cite{fu2019dual} and CCNet~\cite{huang2019ccnet} extended non-local attention by integrating channel attention concepts to enhance overall model performance.
+Although these approaches have significantly improved segmentation accuracy, they have also introduced numerous empirical modules, resulting in computationally intensive and complex frameworks.